Skip to main content

 Propagation of Collection's add() and remove() operations

-When we use one of Collection.add() method, the item is added to given collection, and this action is also propagated to its counterpart.
+When you use one of Collection.add() method, the item is added to given collection, and this action is also propagated to its counterpart.

 // one to many